hyriver/hysetter/docs/paper/paper.md

 simple configuration files without coding, while experienced users can programmatically generate configurations for complex analyses.

+[//]: # (TODO: the autoref links below are not working in the draft paper.
+Ensure they work in the final version.)
 \\autoref{fig:config-example} shows a typical configuration file, and
 \\autoref{fig:config-demo} demonstrates HySetter's command-line interface with progress indicators.